 Short-sightedness occurs when the eyeball is too long.
 This causes light rays entering through the front of the eye to focus in front of the retina, rather than on it.
 It can also be due an abnormally shaped cornea or lens compared to the length of the eyeball.

-Short sightedness typically starts in early childhood years during the developmental and growth period, and you may be at slightly higher risk if either or one of your parents is myopic.
+Short-sightedness typically starts in early childhood years during the developmental and growth period, and you may be at slightly higher risk if either or one of your parents is short-sighted.
 In most cases, it stops deteriorating and becomes stable by around the early ’20s but can occasionally continue to deteriorate with age.
 It is said that approximately 1 in 3 people are short-sighted.

 Refractive errors are measured using the unit of dioptres, the higher the number, the more severe the error.
 People who are myopic are generally at higher risk of retinal detachment.
 The retina is inside the eye, at the back, and it sends signals to the brain in order to process the images that we see.
-Because the eyeball is too long in myopia, it can cause a thinning and weakening of the retina, which in turn can cause it to detach and pull away from the structure underneath, the choroid.
-This is a severe and sight threatening condition and needs to addressed immediately by an ophthalmologist at the eye hospital.
+Because the eyeball is too long for those who are myopic, it can cause a thinning and weakening of the retina, which in turn can cause it to detach and pull away from the structure underneath, the choroid.
+This is a severe and sight-threatening condition and needs to addressed immediately by an ophthalmologist at the eye hospital.
 It often presents with a sudden onset of flashing lights and floaters.